karenpayneoregon/ef-core-dateonly-timeonly/readme.md

 # .NET Core 7

 11/2022 the project TimeOnlyCore7App demonstrations
+01/2023 All projects are now EF Core 7

 - `TimeOnly` with microseconds
 - Microsoft.Data.SqlClient support for `DateOnly` and `TimeOnly` with several language exensions I created.